Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you and your family are looking to immerse yourself in some of Florida’s most tranquil landscapes over spring break, visit St. George Island.
-Escape the crowds at this Northwest Florida gem nestled along the Gulf of Mexico, where the entire family will enjoy climbing the 92 steps up Cape Saint George Lighthouse for beautiful views of the island, taking a scenic bike ride along the 17 miles of paved bike paths and can enjoy a peaceful picnic at the undeveloped beaches on St. George Island State Park.
+Escape the crowds at this beautiful destination on Florida’s Panhandle, where the entire family will enjoy climbing the 92 steps up Cape Saint George Lighthouse for beautiful views of the island, taking a scenic bike ride along the 17 miles of paved bike paths, and can enjoy a peaceful picnic at the undeveloped beaches on St. George Island State Park.

 Escape the spring break crowds in Pensacola and visit Fort Walton Beach instead.
 It is an excellent family-friendly destination on Florida’s Emerald Coast with 24 miles of picturesque coastline.
 The family will love meeting marine life at Gulfarium Marine Adventure Park or exploring the hands-on exhibits at the Emerald Coast Science Center.
 A perfect destination for beach hopping, you can also take day trips to nearby Navarre Beach and Miramar Beach.

 A beautiful coastal town in Palm Beach County, Delray Beach was once voted the “Most Fun Small Town in America” by USA Today.
 You and your family can spend a day collecting seashells at the sun-kissed beach, explore the Japanese-inspired landscapes at Morikami Museum & Japanese Gardens, and marvel at the array of colorful fish and coastal creatures at Sandoway Discovery Center.
 Take the kids to the Spady Cultural Heritage Museum to learn about the local history and enjoy its interactive exhibits, artwork, and live performances.